bigjosh/Bare-Metal-Blink-IR-Channel-Tester/README.md

 I cut little windows in the top silicone so I could stick some jumper wires into the debug port holes.

-### TX side

-The blink continuously sends pulses on the indicated side.
-Each pulse is 10us wide and they have ~100us between them.

-The blink turns debug pin `T` on when the IR LED is on.
-(Rising edge of `T` means IR LED just turned on)

-### RX side

-The blink charges up the indicated IR LED and waits for it to discharge.

-The blink turns on debug pin `T` while it is waiting.
-(Falling edge of `T` means IR LED just triggered)

-It also waits for about 120% of the LED on time to prevent triggering twice from the same incoming pulse.

-### Reading the results.

-With the `T` pin outputs from the RX and TX blink each connected to a channel on your scope, scale everything up so you can easily see a 2-3 volt signal and set your time scale to about 1us per div.
-Next set a trigger on the rising edge of the signal from the TX blink.
+With the `T` pin outputs from the RX and TX blink each connected to a channel on your scope, scale everything up so you can easily see a 2-3 volt signal.

 #### Maximum theoretical bandwidth

+Set your time scale to about 1us per div.
+Turn on both the TX and RX signal channels.
+Set a trigger on the rising edge of the signal from the TX blink.

 With the blinks set up so that they can see each others' faces, you should see something like this...